 1. For example, Bultmann believed that Mk 16:1-8 was a later redaction, which awkwardly fit in with the preceding pericope.
 History of the Synoptic Tradition, trans.
 John Marsh (Oxford: Basil Blackwell, 1968), 284-87.

 2. Cf. an early confession of faith as recorded by St Paul in 1 Cor 15:3-4: "For I handed on to you as of first importance what I in turn had received: that Christ died for our sins in accordance with the scriptures, and that he was buried, and that he was raised on the third day in accordance with the Scriptures."

 3. Cf. the Nicene-Constantinopolitan Creed: "And was crucified for us under Pontius Pilate and suffered and was buried, and rose on the third day according to the Scriptures."

 4. The use of the imperfect past tense in Greek by Mark to describe the women's observing highlights that they were doing this for a long time, carefully noting the exact location of Christ's resting place.

-5. The reality of Christ's death is also affirmed in Mk 15:45, which describes the body of Jesus in Greek as 'ptw'ma [corpse]', leaving no doubt hat it was now a dead corpse.
+5. The reality of Christ's death is also affirmed in Mk 15:45, which describes the body of Jesus in Greek as 'ptw'ma [corpse], leaving no doubt that it was now a dead corpse.